 As a general rule, an electric can opener is much easier to use than a manual model, as the machine supplies the pressure and the coordination to keep the can rotating while the blade slices through the lid.
 That’s especially true if your hands are painful or weak.
 But a manual can opener with ergonomic, padded, and rounded handles is easy enough for most users to handle comfortably and effectively.

 A manual can opener takes up little space inside your kitchen drawer.
 By contrast, an electric can opener takes up kitchen cabinet space–which is limited in many kitchens–unless you leave it out on the counter all the time.

 Because the power cord on an electric can opener is typically no longer than a couple of feet, you can’t use the device very far from an outlet.
 With a manual can opener, of course, you’re free to use it anywhere.

-On either type of can opener, a stainless steel cutting assembly is best for strength and longevity.
+On either type of can opener, a stainless steel cutting assembly supports strength and longevity.

-The best can openers–either manual or electric–have a magnet that lifts and holds the lid once it’s cut free from the can.
+Many of the best can openers–whether manual or electric–feature a magnet that lifts and holds the lid once it’s cut free from the can.
 This saves you from needing to fish the lid out of the can with your fingers, which is an easy way to cut yourself.